Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

  location, or at any location of choice. <a href="http://www.osb-ag.de">OSB AG</a> can also offer closed workshops for the developers of one company.

-\subsection IndexHalAdoption Support for Adoption to Individual Target Platform Even if the adoption of the ISO<i><sub>AgLib</sub></i> to an individual target platform ( OS or BIOS ) is eased by the compact HAL definition, <a href="http://www.osb-ag.de">OSB AG</a> can offer support for this adoption or can perform the complete adoption.
+\subsection IndexHalAdaptation Support for Adaptation to Individual Target Platform Even if the adaptation of the ISO<i><sub>AgLib</sub></i> to an individual target platform ( OS or BIOS ) is eased by the compact HAL definition, <a href="http://www.osb-ag.de">OSB AG</a> can offer support for this adaptation or can perform the complete adaptation.
 Please contact <a href="mailto:Achim.Spangler@osb-ag:de">Achim Spangler</a> for details.

 \subsection IndexSupportContract Support Contract
 Like other Open Source projects, the maintainers can provide some free support, which is restricted by